aryangarg794/portfolio-website/README.md

 -------------------
 ## Remarks

-**Note**: Although I wrote the entirety of the code myself I am by no means a designer nor intend to be one, this portfolio is only to display my projects and (hopefully) future research.
+**Note**: Although I wrote the entirety of the code myself I am by no means a designer nor intend to be one, this portfolio is only to display my projects.
 Hence, I took some visual inspiration from here: https://v4.brittanychiang.com/,